Occupational Employment and Wage Data

 Industry Staffing Pattern Data

-Massachusetts Statewide and Workforce Investment Area (WIA) 2, 3 and 4-digit Industry Staffing Pattern Data are now available for May 2014.
+Massachusetts Statewide and Workforce Development Area (WDA) 2, 3 and 4-digit Industry Staffing Pattern Data are now available for May 2014.
 Data are also available for all Major 2-digit Industries for specific occupations.
 Industry data are based on the 2012 North American Industry Classification System (NAICS).
 Occupations provided are based on the full 2010 Standard Occupational Classification (SOC) coding structure.

 Occupational Employment Statistics (OES) data are used to develop information regarding current and projected employment needs and job opportunities.
 This information is used in the production of state education and workforce development plans.
 These data enable the analysis of the occupation composition of different industries, including analysis for economic development purposes.
 OES employment estimates are also used as job placement aids by helping to identify industries that employ the skills gained by enrollees in career-technical training programs.
 Additionally, OES survey data serve as primary inputs into occupational information systems designed for those who are exploring career opportunities or assisting others in career decision making.